outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 ## Update Client A Routes

-To route all local traffic through the tunnel, local routes should be updated.
+To route all local traffic through the tunnel, the *default* route in *main* table should be bypassed as it catches all traffic.
 Specifically, all traffic except that of *endpoint* (server B's public IP) goes to *wg0*.
 The key is to route traffic to *wg0* before the *default* route entry, such that only traffic to the server is routed through the *main* table.

 Of all the methods mentioned below, *wg-quick* is robust to peer roaming (endpoint change) as it does not require explicit endpoint routing to be added.